 - UT HB 315 – Amends provisions of the Municipal Land Use, Development, and Management Act and the County Land Use, Development, and Management Act; defines terms; addresses local authority to adopt local land use requirements and regulations; amends the process to vacate a public street; clarifies local authority regarding a planning commission; amends the authority of a local legislative body regarding zoning.

-- NY SB 2409, newly passed in New York, Amends the Environmental Conservation Law; extends the authority of the Department of Environmental Conservation to fix by regulation measures for the management of crabs.
+- NY SB 2409, passed in New York in 2019, amends the Environmental Conservation Law; extends the authority of the Department of Environmental Conservation to fix by regulation measures for the management of crabs.

 Legislators should remain vigilant against attempts to curtail state fish and wildlife management authority by working with both agency staff and sportsmen stakeholder groups to discourage local regulation of hunting fishing, and trapping.
-This will mitigate issues that arise from local interference and federal overreach into longstanding and well-established state management authority.
+This will mitigate issues that arise when local and federal actions interfere with well-established state management authority.
 Further, state legislators are encouraged to consider introducing preemptive legislation that specifically states that their fish and wildlife agency will retain management authority, and that municipal governments are not able to regulate hunting, fishing, and trapping at the local level.